PoliticalGraveyard.com

 Ralston, H. Frank — of Chester County, Pa.
 Member of Pennsylvania state house of representatives from Chester County, 1899-1900.
 Burial location unknown.

 Ralston, James C. — of Michigan.
 Democrat.
-Candidate in primary for U.S. Representative from Michigan 6th District, 1952.
-Still living as of 1952.
+Candidate for U.S. Representative from Michigan 6th District, 1952.
+Presumed deceased.
+Burial location unknown.

 Ralston, James Harvey (1807-1864) — also known as James H. Ralston — of Quincy, Adams County, Ill.; Sacramento County, Calif.; Virginia City, Storey County, Nev.; Austin, Lander County, Nev.
 Born in Bourbon County, Ky., October 12, 1807.
-Son of John Ralston and Elizabeth (Neely) Ralston.
 Democrat.
-Served in the U.S. Army during the Black Hawk War; circuit judge in Illinois 5th Circuit, 1837; member of Illinois state house of representatives, 1837-39; Presidential Elector for Illinois, 1840; member of Illinois state senate, 1841-45; candidate for U.S. Representative from Illinois, 1841; member of Illinois Democratic State Committee, 1841-46; served in the U.S. Army during the Mexican War; went to California for the 1849 Gold Rush; member of California state senate, 1853-54; candidate for chief justice of California state supreme court, 1856; delegate to Nevada state constitutional convention, 1863.
+Served in the U.S. Army during the Black Hawk War; circuit judge in Illinois 5th Circuit, 1837; member of Illinois state house of representatives, 1837-39; candidate for Presidential Elector for Illinois; member of Illinois state senate, 1841-45; candidate for U.S. Representative from Illinois, 1841; member of Illinois Democratic State Committee, 1841-46; served in the U.S. Army during the Mexican War; went to California for the 1849 Gold Rush; member of California state senate, 1853-54; candidate for chief justice of California state supreme court, 1856; delegate to Nevada state constitutional convention, 1863.
 Member, Freemasons.
 Died after becoming lost in a snowstorm, in Nye County, Nev., May 8, 1864 (age 56 years, 209 days).
 Interment somewhere in Austin, Nev.

 Relatives: Son of John Ralston and Elizabeth (Neely) Ralston; married, October 11, 1832, to June Alexander; married 1853 to Harriet N. Jackson; father of Jackson Harvey Ralston.